Jubatian/rrpge-spec/specs/userlib/charr.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_cr_pbyte_getnc
-- Cycles: 110 / 250
+- Cycles: 110 / 190
 - Param0: Character reader structure pointer
 - Ret.
 C: UTF-32 character value, high
 - Ret.X3: UTF-32 character value, low

 Implements us_cr_getnc in the character reader interface.

-If the next available character is an ASCII-7 character, takes 90 cycles, otherwise up to 230.
+If the next available character is an ASCII-7 character, takes 110 cycles, otherwise up to 190.
 Bank boundaries are not respected during reading (so reading may go past a bank boundary, affecting the currently selected bank even for the purpose of us_cr_pbyte_setsi).

+Uses PRAM pointer 3, which is not preserved.

 0xE0FE: UTF-8, CPU RAM set up